Natural ulcer remedies?

 - Reducing stress by doing relaxing activities, such as meditation and yoga, or any other activity that you enjoy (Check out Meditation, yoga, tai-chi — how do I begin? in the Go Ask Alice! general health archives for some tips)

-- Supplementing your diet with omega-3 fatty acids and a daily multivitamin containing vitamins A, C, E, the B-vitamins, and trace minerals (i.e., magnesium, calcium, zinc, and selenium)
+Supplementing your diet with a probiotic and a daily multivitamin containing vitamins A, C, E, the B-vitamins, and trace minerals (i.e., magnesium, calcium, zinc, and selenium)

 List adapted from Peptic Ulcer from the University of Maryland Medical Center.

 If you have been diagnosed with ulcers or if you think you may have them, you may want to consider discussing your symptoms with a healthcare provider.
 By working together, you and your provider can develop a treatment plan that meets your needs.
-If you are a student at Columbia, you can make an appointment to see a health care provider by calling x4-2284 or logging into Open Communicator.
+If you are a student at Columbia, you can make an appointment to see a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Here's hoping that, in time, the ulcers are the sore losers!